shell909090/doh/README.md

 * logfile: optional. indicate which file log should be written to. empty means stdout. empty by default.
 * loglevel: optional. log level. warning by default.
-* input-driver: optional. see "drivers and protocols". if empty, program will auto guess.
+* service-driver: optional. see "drivers and protocols". if empty, program will auto guess.
-* input-url: required. see "drivers and protocols".
+* service-url: required. see "drivers and protocols".
-* input-cert-file: optional. cert file when use doh.
+* cert-file: optional. cert file when use doh.
-* input-key-file: optional. key file when use doh.
+* key-file: optional. key file when use doh.
 * edns-client-subnet: optional. it could be empty, means don't do anything. or "client", means read remote address and put it into edns-client-subnet. or an ip address/cidr subnet, means put this address into edns-client-subnet. empty by default.
+* client: client settings.
+* aliases: a dict. if url matches the key, it will be replaced by value.

+## Client Config

-* output-protocol: optional. see "drivers and protocols". if empty, program will auto guess.
+* driver: optional. determine which system will be used as a client. see "drivers and protocols". if empty, the program will auto guess.
-* output-url: required. see "drivers and protocols".
+* url: required. see "drivers and protocols".
-* output-insecure: optional. don't verify the certificate from the server.
+* insecure: optional. don't verify the certificate from the server.

 # Drivers and Protocols